-Between 2011 and 2014 Greenbelt Land Trust acquired 389 acres through conservation easements at Harkens Lake, located north of Monroe along the Willamette River.
+Between 2011 and 2017 Greenbelt Land Trust has acquired 404 acres through conservation easements at Harkens Lake, located north of Monroe along the Willamette River.
 The property is located within a priority conservation area for riparian and wetland habitats identified in the Oregon Conservation Strategy and the Willamette Basin Planning Atlas.
 Harkens Lake is a historically dynamic floodplain where the main channel has changed course multiple times since Euro-American settlement.
 Pre-settlement habitats were predominantly bottomland hardwood forest, but would have included a complex of forest, back channels, sloughs and recently deposited gravel bars.
 Channel straightening and construction of revetments have resulted in a much simplified river channel.

 Harkens Lake has important conservation value for flood-water storage, wetland and riparian habitats and extensive bottomland hardwood forests.
 Side-channel and wetland areas provide cold water refuge and critical life history functions for listed or species of conservation concern, including Chinook salmon, cutthroat trout, Oregon chub, Pacific lamprey, western pond turtle, and red-legged frog.